Clinical Fellow vs Locum: Which Should I Choose?

 Which is Best for… Supervision and Learning Opportunities?

 Usually a clinical fellow position will come with a clinical and educational supervisor, so you can get feedback on your progress.
 You’ll also usually be entitled to attend the same teaching sessions as the other trainees on the rota, and may get a study leave budget as well as time set aside in the rota for learning opportunities like shadowing in clinics.
-It’s worth checking your contract in advance to make sure that what you want is included.
+However, it's worth noting that, similar to locum doctors, those in fellowship roles will find that trainees will be given priority for all learning events.
+This will sometimes mean that during busier periods, fellowship doctors may find their opportunities to attend limited or temporarily revoked.

-If you’re a locum you’re very unlikely to get a supervisor, but you can still find opportunities to get feedback from senior colleagues.
+If you’re a locum doctor you’re very unlikely to get a supervisor, but you can still find opportunities to get feedback from senior colleagues.
 You won’t be entitled to a study budget, but if the workload allows during your shift then you may still be able to attend teaching sessions or clinics, or arrange to do this in your own time if the consultants are happy with it.

 What Should You Do Next?

 We'd advise that you speak to as many colleagues as possible who have done clinical fellowships and locuming in the past, to get a clear idea from them of what that would be like in the area you plan to work in.
+If you decide to locum, you may benefit from reading our article 'Your timeline for finding locum work' which helps guide you through the whole process of finding locum work.

 Find locum work on your terms